Mantoine56/mariouomo/category-implementation-plan.md

 - **2023-04-18**: Implemented tree view for categories with collapsible hierarchy and improved the API to handle various endpoint patterns.
 - **2023-04-19**: Fixed backend API issues by updating the Category entity to properly map to database columns and made category endpoints publicly accessible to ensure consistent data access.
 - **2023-04-19**: Implemented Category Detail/Edit UI with form for adding new categories and editing existing ones, including SEO settings and parent category selection.
 - **2023-04-20**: Added image upload functionality to the Category Edit UI, allowing administrators to upload and preview category images.
+- **2023-04-21**: Enhanced image functionality with Lightbox preview capability and fixed image deletion issue.
+Also improved accessibility with screen reader support.
+- **2023-04-22**: Added interactive category storefront preview to the edit page, allowing administrators to see how categories will appear to customers.
+- **2023-04-23**: Implemented product management interface for categories with consistent pagination, allowing bulk assignment and removal of products.

+## Next Steps

+1. **Implement Product Assignment Filtering**
+   Add filtering capabilities to the product assignment interface to make it easier to find products for large catalogs.

+2. **Continue Drag-and-Drop Interface Debugging**
+   Address issues with the drag-and-drop interface for organizing categories, focusing on persistence and proper parent-child relationship handling.

+3. **Implement Bulk Operations**
+   Add functionality for bulk enabling/disabling and deleting categories to improve administrative efficiency.

+4. **Begin Product Form Integration**
+   Start updating the product form to use the new category system, allowing for multiple category selection.